 Speak to a specialist contractor accountant from our comprehensive list.

-Also worth reading – our guide to Business Asset Disposal Relief (aka Entrepreneurs’ Relief).
+- Business Asset Disposal Relief explained

 Recommended Contractor Accountants

-- SG Accounting - Join SG and get first 3 months @ £54.50pm
+- SG Accounting - First 3 months £59.50 pm

 - Clever Accounts - IR35 FLEX.
-Take on any contract you're offered
+Take on any contract you are offered

-- Aardvark Accounting - Complete service just £76/month
+- Aardvark Accounting - Complete service £89 per month